 Please click here for our Mental Health and Wellbeing Action Plan - November 2020

 We always work to support children’s mental and physical wellbeing.
 During the Covid 19 pandemic, we have been focussing on our mental health.
 Each half term, the children have the opportunity to work with Claire from Relax Kids, completing mindfulness activities.
 We have had a mindfulness week during which children completed activities including yoga, making a happy jar, thank you cards and breathing wands.
 They spent time considering the positive aspects of their daily life.
+The children have taken part in a good sleep hygiene and relaxation workshop.
 These activities have contributed towards a mindfulness and wellbeing badge.

 The whole school have been working towards Wellbeing badges recognising a range of mental health and wellbeing activites offered during the term.